Birthday (short story collection): Happy Birthday (ハッピー・バースデイ)

 Following the events of Loop, Reiko Sugiura is called to meet with Toru Amano, a scientist of the LOOP project.
 She is shown events in the project: the deaths of Mai Takano and Hiroshi Toyama, both connected by Sadako Yamamura.
 Amano reveals to Reiko about the LOOP project, a simulated but alive universe mirroring the real world, how it was frozen 20 years ago just when the project was consumed by Sadako and her ring virus/Metastatic Human Cancer Virus (MHCV), and how Kaoru Futami, a reincarnation of Ryuji Takayama and Reiko's lover, had found a cure to neutralize the virus.
-Amano says that Kaoru entered the LOOP to find the cure and therefore is dead in the real world.
-However, he made a promise to Amano and Prof. Eliot to allow him meet with Reiko face-to-face.
-Reiko dons virtual reality goggles and gloves and is thrust into the LOOP, where she meets Kaoru attempting to assure her that everything is alright.
+Amano says that Kaoru entered the LOOP to find the cure and is dead in the real world.
+However, he promised Amano and Prof. Eliot that he would allow them to meet with Reiko face-to-face.
+Reiko dons virtual reality goggles and gloves and is thrust into the LOOP, where she meets Kaoru, who is attempting to assure her that everything is alright.

-Months go by and Reiko is awaiting for the due of her son by Kaoru.
+Months go by, and Reiko awaits her son's due date with Kaoru.
 Having lost her husband, her son, Ryoji, and Kaoru, loneliness increasingly overwhelms her, although she is keeping in touch with Kaoru's father, Hideyuki, who has been cured of the MHC.
 She periodically checks the LOOP to see Kaoru, whom she learns has rapidly aged from a 20-year-old to a 37-year-old, and finally to an old man in his sixties.
-Reiko is told that other than the neutralizer, Kaoru also found a virus that manages to make the Sadako clones of LOOP rapidly age and die; however, because Kaoru is also a clone, he is affected by the virus as well.
-Eventually, Reiko has to see Kaoru die at a street while dreaming of Reiko.
+Reiko is told that, other than the neutralizer, Kaoru also found a virus that makes the Sadako clones of LOOP rapidly age and die; however, because Kaoru is also a clone, he is affected by the virus.
+Eventually, Reiko has to see Kaoru die on the street while dreaming of Reiko.

 When her time is due, Reiko gives birth to a healthy boy.
 She sees Kaoru's spirit appear in her room.
-He cradles their son and says "happy birthday".
+He cradles their son and says, "Happy Birthday."